wzwietering/blockchain/README.md

 # Blockchain
-This project contains a simple blockchain with an API and support for multiple nodes.
+This project contains a blockchain with an API and support for multiple nodes.
+The blockchain code has validations mechanisms to verify blocks, transactions and the entire chain.
+Every block hash starts with four zeros.
+Transactions are validated using a [Merkle Tree](https://en.wikipedia.org/wiki/Merkle_tree).

 ## Setup
 Install ruby and the bundler gem.
 Run `bundle`.